 named-compilezone is similar to named-checkzone, but it always dumps the zone contents to a specified file in a specified format.
 Additionally, it applies stricter check levels by default, since the dump output will be used as an actual zone file loaded by named.
 When manually specified otherwise, the check levels must at least be as strict as those specified in the named configuration file.

-Enable debugging.
+- -d Enable debugging.

-Print the usage summary and exit.
+- -h Print the usage summary and exit.

-Quiet mode - exit code only.
+- -q Quiet mode exit code only.

 Print the version of the named-checkzone program and exit.